 These are mainly of decrease or loss of vision.
 Chronic pain may become an issue in some patients.

-- The visual acuity at the time of the diagnosis and the causative agent are most predictive of outcome.
+- The visual acuity at the time of the diagnosis, age of the patient and the causative agent are most predictive of outcome.

 - Acute postoperative endophthalmitis has a poor prognosis with 55% of eyes managing 6/60 or less.